 Ezekiel 11:14-21 14And the word of the LORD came to me: 15“Son of man, your brothers, even your brothers, your kinsmen, the whole house of Israel, all of them, are those of whom the inhabitants of Jerusalem have said, ‘Go far from the LORD; to us this land is given for a possession.’
-16Therefore say, ‘Thus says the Lord GOD: Though I removed them far off “among the nations“, and though I scattered them “among the countries“, yet I have been a sanctuary to them for a while in the countries where they have gone.’
-17Therefore say, ‘Thus says the Lord GOD: I will gather you from the peoples and assemble you out of the countries where you have been scattered, and I will give you the land of Israel.’
+16Therefore say, ‘Thus says the Lord GOD: Though I removed them far off “among” the gentiles/nations“, and though I scattered them “among” the countries“, yet I have been a sanctuary to them for a while in the countries where they have gone.’
+17Therefore say, ‘Thus says the Lord GOD: I will gather you“from the” peoples and assemble you “out of” the countries where you have been scattered, and I will give you the land of Israel.’

 (again) Isaiah 53:6 All we like sheep have gone astray; we have turned—every one—to his own way; and the LORD has laid on him the iniquity of us all.

-When Isaiah wrote this who was the “we like sheep”?
+When Isaiah wrote this who were the “we like sheep”?
 It was Israel.
 That’s the “lost sheep” that Jesus is referring to in Matthew, and who He came to “seek and save“.

 Isaiah, Jeremiah and Ezekiel were writing about Israel, they were not referring to the pagan/heathen nations who never knew the God of Abraham, Isaac and Jacob.